weeblrpress/clearstatus/README.md

 - `status`: 3 options: `resolved`, `in_progress` or `scheduled`.

-`in_progress` events are listed at the top of your status page, with a red header `resolved` events are listed at the bottom of the page, with a neutral colored header `scheduled` events are listed just below the list of components (systems) on your page with a lighlty colored header.
+`in_progress` events are listed at the top of your status page, with a red header

+`resolved` events are listed at the bottom of the page, with a neutral colored header

+`scheduled` events are listed just below the list of components (systems) on your page with a lighlty colored header.

 - `duration` is only used for **scheduled** event.
 Use that field to tell visitors how long that scheduled event is supposed to last.
 It's free text, can be "about 5 mn", "1 hour" or "1h"

 - `max_severity` and `current_severity` are used to display an event importance and severity.
 Both can be: `ok`, `disrupted`, `down`, `monitoring` or `maintenance`

 `current_severity` is used when an event is `in_progress`. `max_severity` will be used when the event is resolved to indicate what the worst state of operation was.

 Typically, while an event is in progress, you will first set `current_severity` to `down`.
-Then as you make progress towards resolution then maybe you can change the state to `disturbed` or `monitoring` after you think the problem is solved but you are monitoring to be sure it does not come back.
+Then as you make progress towards resolution you can change the state to `disturbed` or `monitoring` after you think the problem is solved but you are monitoring to be sure it does not come back.

 Once the problem is fully solved, you can set its `status` option to `resolved`.
 That's when we'll use the `max_severity` as it is important to remember the system was down, even though the last severity level displayed may have been `disrupted` or `monitoring` only.

 - `resolved_on`: an optional date and time.
 Required when an event has been marked as `resolved` in its `status` field.